xxmark10xx/Project1/README.md

  1. Be able to make the hands comback if player decides to split fingers
  1. make it more than two player.
  1. allow the game to add more buttons on a click based on how many a player has.
+ 1. make an AI to play against

  ### Deployable Game
  https://xxmark10xx.github.io/Project1/

+ ### Resources
+1. Google Fonts
+1. MDN and W3Schools